Toontown Follies (Flute, Vibraphone, and Piano)

 My primary source of inspiration was Karin Aurell, an outstanding flutist from Sweden who has become a champion of Canadian music (she was, for a time, the Director of the Canadian Music Centre's Atlantic Region office), and whose enthusiastic support and flawless performances of an earlier work of mine (Memory Quilt, for flute and piano) thrilled me, and made me want to compose more flute music.

-“Toontown” is a city inhabited by cartoon characters that figures prominently in the 1988 Disney Film, “Who Framed Roger Rabbit?”
+“Toontown” is a fictional place, inhabited by cartoon characters, that figures prominently in the 1988 Disney Film, “Who Framed Roger Rabbit?”
 It has also shown up in other contexts, such as the 1993-1995 television series “Bonkers,” and an Internet, roll-playing game for children (and their parents, in my case) called "Disney's Toontown Online," where players create cartoon characters whose job it is to join with other "toons" in helping to rid Toontown of "cogs," who are evil, corporate-controlled robots patrolling the streets.

-My 6-year old son enjoyed playing Toontown Online and, being a responsible parent, I would ‘help’ him with it, even when he was not around, and with that as a background, I composed this work.
-I decided to name it “Toontown Follies” both to communicate its lighthearted and playful character, and because I thought my son would get a kick out of the title.
+My 6-year-old son enjoyed playing Toontown Online and, being a responsible parent, I would assist him with it, even when he was not around, and with that as a background, I composed this work.
+I named it “Toontown Follies” both to communicate its lighthearted and playful character, and because I thought my son would get a kick out of the title.

 Programme note #2 (more long-winded, but possibly more entertaining):